pragyasrivastava0805/Features_decomposition/README.md

+For architecture search
-Run it using python train.py --data /path/to/dataset/
+Run it using python arch_search.py --data /path/to/dataset/ Copy the genotypes of the searched cell to genotypes.py and run python train_fedec.py --data /path/to/dataset/